AzmainAhnaf/One-Word-Story/README.md

 use ?forcemakestory to compile the story regardless of minimum world limit, this command can only work if you have administrator privilege in the server

 ### ?changelimit \[number\]
-change the minimum word limit of your bot
+change the minimum word limit of your bot, by default, the limit is set to 10

 <br>